-26 In the final year of study and taking account of Academic Regulation H1.13, the director of studies shall consider possible external examiners.

-- 27 Not less than three months before the expected date of examination the appropriate faculty committee shall submit to the Academic Secretary the designated form(s) proposing the examination arrangements including the details of the proposed examiners for approval by the Sub-Committee for Supervised Postgraduate Research Study (hereafter called 'the Committee').
-Sufficient information to enable the Committee to assess the appropriateness and expertise of the proposed examiners shall be provided. - 28 The Committee may appoint an independent Chair for the viva voce examination.
-The independent Chair shall be an experienced researcher with a general understanding of the field of the candidate's research project but need not necessarily be a subject expert in that field. - 29 The Committee's decision shall be communicated to the appropriate faculty committee, the director of studies and the relevant faculty officer. - 30 In exceptional circumstances, the Committee may through the Academic Secretary act directly to appoint examiners and arrange the examination of a candidate. - 31 Once examination arrangements have been approved and in consultation with the examiners and the Academic Secretary, the director of studies shall decide the date and logistical arrangements for the examination and notify the Academic Secretary, the candidate, supervisors and examiners. - 32 The Academic Secretary shall arrange for the issue of letters of appointment to the examiners. - 33 The Academic Secretary shall send a copy of the thesis to each examiner, with the designated form for the examiner's preliminary report, and the Academic Regulations and Procedures relating to research degrees and shall ensure that the examiners are properly briefed on their duties. - 34 Preliminary reports from examiners must be completed and returned to the Academic Secretary at least 10 working days before the scheduled date of the viva voce examination.
-The viva voce examination may not take place until the preliminary reports have been received and the Academic Secretary has confirmed to the faculty administrator and director of studies that the viva voce examination may proceed.
+- 33 In the final year of study and taking account of Academic Regulation H1.14, the director of studies shall consider possible external examiners. - 34 Not less than three months before the expected date of examination the appropriate faculty committee shall submit to the Academic Registrar the designated form(s) proposing the examination arrangements including the details of the proposed examiners for approval by the Graduate Studies Sub-Committee (hereafter called 'the Committee').
+Sufficient information to enable the Committee to assess the appropriateness and expertise of the proposed examiners shall be provided. - 35 The Committee will appoint an independent chair for the viva voce examination.
+The independent chair shall be an experienced researcher with a general understanding of the field of the candidate's research project but need not necessarily be a subject expert in that field. - 36 The Committee's decision shall be communicated to the appropriate faculty committee, the director of studies and the relevant faculty officer. - 37 In exceptional circumstances, the Committee may through the Academic Registrar act directly to appoint examiners and arrange the examination of a candidate. - 38 Once examination arrangements have been approved and in consultation with the examiners, the independent chair and the Academic Registrar, the director of studies shall decide the date and logistical arrangements for the examination and notify the Academic Registrar, the candidate, supervisors and examiners. - 39 The Academic Registrar shall arrange for the issue of letters of appointment to the examiners. - 40 The Academic Registrar shall send a copy of the thesis to each examiner, with the designated form for the examiner's preliminary report, and the Academic Regulations and Procedures relating to research degrees and shall ensure that the examiners are properly briefed on their duties. - 41 Preliminary reports from examiners must be completed and returned to the Academic Registrar at least 10 working days before the scheduled date of the viva voce examination.
+The viva voce examination may not take place until the preliminary reports have been received and the Academic Registrar has confirmed to the faculty administrator, independent chair and director of studies that the viva voce examination may proceed.
 In exceptional circumstances permission for the viva voce examination to proceed without one or more of the preliminary reports may be granted by the Committee.